Skip to main content

 Students in higher and further education (including part time study) in the UK can get government-funded loans to help with their course fees and expenses while they are studying.
 HMRC collect repayments of the loans via the PAYE system on behalf of the Student Loans Company (SLC).

-Loan rules can vary depending on the part of the UK where and when the loan was granted.
-There are four main types of student loan repayments, plan 1, plan 2,plan 4 and plan 5 loans and postgraduate loans.
-Plan 5 loans were only introduced in September 2024 and so repayments of these loans are not currently being made.
+Loan rules can vary depending on the part of the UK, when the course was started and what type of course was studied.
+There are five main types of student loan repayments, plan 1, plan 2, plan 4 and plan 5 loans and postgraduate loans.
+Plan 5 are the newest type – the earliest that they can begin repayment is 6 April 2026.
+More information on plan types can be found on GOV.UK.

 Repayment thresholds